 Getting to Perth

-Flying into any Australian city requires a bit of planning concerning stopovers and the timings of the flight.
-Perth might seem easier to access on the west coast, but jere’s some top tips on making the most of a long flight and minimising jetlag so you can get straight to exploring.
+Flying into any Australian city requires some planning, including stopovers and flight times.
+Perth might seem easier to access on the west coast, but here are some top tips on minimising jetlag so you can get straight to exploring.

 READ MORE: Qantas Premium Economy A380 Review – Does an Upgrade Help Jetlag When Flying to Australia?